Keep an eye out for infectious bird disease, says wildlife pathologist | CBC News

 - Wear gloves when dealing with the bird feeders — even though this disease is not contagious to humans, birds can carry other diseases that can be passed on to humans and other pets.

-If there are reports of a known outbreak of trichomonosis in your area, the CWHC reccommends taking down all bird feeders and artificial water sources.
+If there are reports of a known outbreak of trichomoniasis in your area, the CWHC recommends taking down all bird feeders and artificial water sources.

 Feeders should not go back up until cold weather and frost returns in the fall and winter.